 Attending an event

 We run three weekend long events each year.
-Our next event is happening in Collon Scout Camp, Co Louth from Friday 17th of April to Sunday 19th of April.
+Our next event is happening on August 19-21, 2022.
 You can choose to attend as a player or a “monster”.
 If you choose to play an event, you’ll spend most of the event playing a character that you make up yourself (and you’ll definitely want to check out the next section to learn how to do that), and spend a few hours playing characters invented by the plot team, like bandits, traders and maybe even the odd zombie, to make your fellow players lives interesting.

 If you choose to “monster” for the weekend, you’ll spend most of the weekend playing characters provided to you by the plot team as mentioned above, and you’ll have a few hours to go out as your own character if you’ve made one.
 It’s a good way to learn more about the game and try out different kinds of characters with different abilities before you settle on one.